 Puma Alpha VCT

-Managed by the private equity arm of Puma Investments, Puma Alpha VCT follows a generalist strategy, investing into scale-up opportunities alongside Puma’s other funds.
+Managed by Puma Investments, Puma Alpha VCT follows a generalist strategy, investing into scale-up opportunities alongside Puma’s other funds.

-It launched in 2019 and has net assets of £22.6 million, split across a portfolio of nine companies with £6.1 million held in cash.
+It launched in 2019 and has net assets of £27.0 million, split across a portfolio of 13 companies with £5.4 million held in cash (August 2023).
+It ended the calendar year with 17 companies, having added seven new companies in 2023.
 The portfolio is highly concentrated, although investments are held across multiple sectors and range from a developer marketplace platform to a cycling apparel business.

 Important: The information on this website is for experienced investors.
 It is not a personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
 They are high risk and illiquid and can fall as well as rise in value: you could lose all the money you invest.